RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

     For this prototype, we have only defined responses, meaning the only thing the assistant does is respond with a predefined message.
 Custom actions, however, can be defined to do whatever you’d like.
     For example, for the user goal of subscribing to a newsletter, you could create a custom action that adds the user’s email to a database.
-You can see an example of this in `Sara's action code <action code>`_.
+You can see an example of this in `Sara's action code <https://github.com/RasaHQ/rasa-demo/blob/master/actions/actions.py>`_.

 7. Train and run